A martial arts tournament known as the

 While Fatal Fury was a decent "effort" from SNK, the gameplay

 and early iterations of characters left much to be desired.
 While a true classic to look

 back at (and maybe laugh at), what Fatal Fury lacked was a solid gameplay

 engine that was worth spending time on.
-Furthermore, the game only had three selectable characters, which paled in comparisons to Street Fighter
+Furthermore, the game only had three selectable characters, which paled in

 2's iconic eight.
 SNK would later release some excellent sequels which were considerably better

 competition for Capcom's behemoth, Street Fighter 2. ~TFG